ganelson/inform-evolution/proposals/0014-inter-names-for-rulebooks.md

 	Grimly testing something is an activity.

-	The grimly testing activity translates into Inter as "GRIM_ACT".
+	The grimly testing activity is accessible to Inter as "GRIM_ACT".

 	For grimly testing:
 		say "I am grimly testing."